EdwardOst/demo-template/helloworld/README.md

 Talend Apache Platform
 ----------------------

-This pom depends on the demo-parent project which imports a tesb-platform pom for dependencyManagement of jar versions.
+This pom depends on the demo-parent project which in turn imports a pair of apache-platform pom's for dependencyManagement.
 This encapsulates and provides a single point of control for Talend dependencies.
-To change which version of Talend is used, change the tesb.version and the four versions for the
-sub-products: cxf, camel, activemq, and karaf.
-These should match and be consistent with the versions specified in the appropriate Talend ESB build which can be found at https://github.com/Talend/tesb-rt-se .
+Note that the "apache platform" just refers to the fact that the project is intended to compose multiple apache projects into a logical "platform".
+It is not an Apache community project although it is apachev2 licensed.